johoule/pygame-platformer/README.md

 - Change the dimensions of the game window.
 - Name your game.
+- Find your own custom artwork for blocks.
+- Find your own custom artwork for the hero.
-- Find your own custom artwork.
+- Find your own custom artwork for enemies.
 - Find your own fonts.
 - Find your own sound effects and music.
 - Customize the background layer for a level.